 Name of the Director Significant Shareholdings Director or Employee of another entity or a Trustee Material Business relationship Close family member is a Director or CEO Business Connection Employment in the company Continuously served for more than nine years (A) (B) (C) (D) (E) (F) (G) Snr.
 Prof. S.P.
 P. Amaratunge NO NO NO NO NO NO YES Mr. H.A.S.
 Samaraweera NO NO NO NO NO NO NO Mr. W.M.S.V.
-Keerthirathne NO NO NO NO NO NO NO Mr. W. A. U. Gunawardena (Upto 9 th Jan 2022) NO NO NO NO NO NO YES Mr. T. Dharmarajah (Since 10 th Jan 2022) NO NO NO NO NO NO NO
+Keerthirathne NO NO NO NO NO NO NO Mr. T. Dharmarajah NO NO NO NO NO NO NO